President of Serbia: Privileges

 As of 2025, the president receives a net monthly salary of 240,479 RSD.

 The Villa Mir in Dedinje neighborhood of Belgrade, is the official residence of the president.
-It has area of 4,000 square meters (43,000 sq ft) and is primarily used for informal receptions of visiting foreign dignitaries.
+It has area of 4,000 square metres (43,000 sq ft) and is primarily used for informal receptions of visiting foreign dignitaries.

-For ground travel, the president is provided with armored, high-security vehicles.
+For ground travel, the president is provided with armoured, high-security vehicles.
 These are typically luxury sedans such as Mercedes-Benz, BMW, or Audi models.
 The president’s ground transport typically includes a motorcade consisting of multiple vehicles such as lead cars, security cars, and support vehicles.
 Air travel for president is provided by the Dassault Falcon 6X of the Government Aviation Service, for long-distance air travel, and by the Airbus H215 of the Police Helicopter Unit, for short-distance air travel.

 As head of state, the president receives the highest level of protection and at all times has an armed security detail (both in Serbia and abroad), provided by the Detachment of the Military Police for Special Operations "Cobras" of the Serbian Armed Forces.

 Former presidents of Serbia as well as Serbian presidents of Serbia and Montenegro have the right to hold the title Former president of the Republic (Бивши председник Републике) and attend state ceremonials in accordance with the protocol.
 For up to six months beyond the end of their term, former presidents can also receive 80% of the presidential salary until they obtain a job or retire.
 Additionally, former presidents have the right to an office, adviser, secretary, and a car with a driver for the amount of time they served in the office.